 Indeed, AI research is now reaching beyond Web 2.0 online marketing practices.
 At the core of Artificial Intelligence, you will find applications with self-improving algorithms, unsupervised machine training and deep learning processes.

 Furthermore, these applications are built to improve themselves over time as more diverse information is computed.
 This means that the quality of the Big data is the key to refining AI’s assessments and predictions, not the amount of data.

-The talk of AI revolution definitely makes more sense when we look at at reducing the manual effort put into completing recurring tasks.
+The talk of fourth revolution definitely makes more sense when we look at at reducing the manual effort put into completing recurring tasks.
 And this is not just visible on the users’ side of the web.
-New web developers also have a lot to gain from incorporating AI applications in their every-day practices.
+New web developers also have a lot to gain from incorporating AI applications into their every-day practices.